lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 - **What data-structure can hold this information?**
 	- A tree in which each node has four children.
 		- All the leaf nodes will represent the grids that cannot be further broken down.
+- **How will we build a QuadTree?**
+	- Start with one node that will represent the whole world in one grid.
+	- Break it down into four nodes and distribute locations among them.
+	- Keep repeating this process with each child node until there are no nodes left with more than 500 locations.
+- **How will we find the grid for a given location?**
+-

 ### Option 4: Hilbert Curve